simplified-solutions/simplified-solutions.github.io/contact.md

 layout: default
 ---

+# Email

+simplifiedsolutionscorp@gmail.com

+# Phone

+XXX-XXX-XXXX

-Contact us at simplifiedsolutionscorp@gmail.com and XXX-XXX-XXXX.
-We look forward to hearing from you.
+# We look forward to hearing from you.